Schizophrenia: Insights from Psychological Research

 Order now

-The true pathophysiology of schizophrenia is still uncertain; however, several theories propose anatomical, neurotransmitter, and immune system abnormalities (Frankenburg, July 2018).
-Imaging studies show that patients with schizophrenia have anatomical differences in their dopaminergic system, changes in their hippocampus, decreased brain volume in the medial temporal areas, and mildly enlarged ventricles (Frankenburg, July 2018).
-This theory gains support from drugs used to treat the disorder, which share antidopaminergic properties.
-Diagnosis partially relies on the presence of negative and positive symptoms (Schizophrenia: Overview and Treatment Options, September 2014).
-According to an article by Dr. Frankenburg, altered immune function and inflammatory responses are present in patients with schizophrenia.
-Those exposed to infection in utero or who experienced postnatal stress may exhibit an exaggerated inflammatory response, leading to changes in brain structure and function.
-These patients have higher levels of cytokines and insulin resistance, along with metabolic disturbances (Frankenburg, July 2018).
+The exact pathophysiology of schizophrenia remains elusive, yet several theories suggest abnormalities in brain anatomy, neurotransmitter functions, and immune responses (Frankenburg, July 2018).
+Imaging studies have revealed that patients with schizophrenia often exhibit anatomical differences in their dopaminergic systems, alterations in the hippocampus, decreased brain volume in medial temporal areas, and mildly enlarged ventricles (Frankenburg, July 2018).
+This anatomical theory is supported by the effectiveness of antidopaminergic properties in medications used to treat the disorder.
+Furthermore, research indicates altered immune function and inflammatory responses in those with schizophrenia, suggesting that prenatal infections or postnatal stress might trigger an exaggerated inflammatory response, leading to changes in brain structure and function (Frankenburg, July 2018).
+Notably, these patients tend to have elevated cytokine levels, insulin resistance, and metabolic disturbances.

-Schizophrenia, a life-altering mental health disorder, leads to physiological and psychosocial impacts.
-Common nursing diagnoses include disturbed sensory perception (auditory) and risk for social isolation.
-Goals for disturbed sensory perception include encouraging patients to talk about their hallucinations, reducing their frequency, and helping patients find ways to interrupt these hallucinations.
-The nursing interventions can involve observing patients for signs of hallucinations and treading lightly, as individuals may perceive touch as threatening.
-Acceptance from the nurse can encourage patients to share their hallucinations and prevent injuries, especially those stemming from command hallucinations.
-Techniques such as voice dismissal to discard auditory commands and distraction to return the patient to reality can also be taught (Townsend & Morgan, 2015, p.355).
-Evaluations of desired outcomes may reveal an established trust between the nurse and patient, refraining from responding to delusional thoughts and verbalizations, discussing the content of hallucinations, and the ability to interact appropriately with others.
-Another nursing diagnosis for schizophrenia is social isolation.
-Desired patient outcomes include willingness to attend therapy activities with a trusted staff member and spending time voluntarily with other clients and staff members in group activities.
+Schizophrenia profoundly impacts both physiological and psychosocial dimensions of life.
+Common nursing diagnoses include disturbed sensory perception, particularly auditory hallucinations, and a significant risk for social isolation.
+For disturbed sensory perception, goals include encouraging patients to discuss their hallucinations, reducing their frequency, and helping patients develop strategies to interrupt these experiences.
+Nursing interventions might involve closely observing patients for signs of hallucinations and interacting with them cautiously, as they may perceive touch as threatening.
+Acceptance from the nurse can encourage patients to open up about their hallucinations and help prevent injuries, particularly those resulting from command hallucinations.
+Techniques such as voice dismissal and distraction can aid in bringing the patient back to reality (Townsend & Morgan, 2015, p.355).

 Conclusion

-Schizophrenia is a mood disorder characterized by disturbed thought processes and brain biochemistry dysfunction.
-Genetics, physiological factors, and psychosocial stress also play a role.
-While schizophrenia has periods of exacerbation and remission, it is important to maintain a safe, realistic, and trusting environment when caring for a client with schizophrenia.
-Early interventions for psychosocial and physiological issues are essential and can significantly improve patient outcomes.
+In conclusion, schizophrenia is a complex mood disorder characterized by disturbed thought processes and dysfunction in brain biochemistry.
+Genetic predispositions, physiological factors, and psychosocial stressors also contribute to its manifestation.
+Although schizophrenia involves periods of exacerbation and remission, maintaining a safe, realistic, and trusting environment is paramount when caring for individuals with this disorder.
+Early interventions targeting both psychosocial and physiological issues are critical and can significantly improve patient outcomes, underscoring the importance of comprehensive care that integrates both pharmacological and non-pharmacological treatment strategies.

 The deadline is too short to read someone else's essay